i386x/pubdocs/TeX/README.md

    * Let *P* be an element of *Ls* such that *total_demerits*(*P*) <= *total_demerits*(*X*) for all *X* in *Ls*.
 That is, *P* is an element from *Ls* with the smallest total demerits.
-If breakpoints were found using (C), *total_demerits* are computed with `\emergencystretch` kept in mind.
+If breakpoints were found using (C), *total_demerits* are computed with `\emergencystretch` kept in mind and after that computation the badness of each line is returned to its pre-`\emergencystretch` value.
 Note that as a consequence, given a sequence of penalties, the line breaking algorithm prefers the smallest one.
    * If `\looseness` is not 0 and *nreq* is *unset*:
      * Set *nreq* to the number of elements (lines) in *P* increased about `\looseness`.